xphx/master-thesis/background/main.typ

 #import "../utils.typ": todo

 = Background <background>
-In this chapter, we will introduce some of the basic ideas and concepts of 2D rendering.
+In this chapter, we will introduce some of the basic notions of 2D rendering and explain a number of important concepts.

 == 2D rendering <rendering_intro>
 Nowadays, people mostly take it for granted that they can use their computers for various activities and interact with it seamlessly without any hiccups.
 This is possible thanks to a tight feedback loop, where users can observe the current _state_ of their system via their displays and based on this make decisions on what to do next by controlling their mouse and keyboard.
 For example, they expect to be able to navigate and scroll through web pages without significant delay.
 When writing an e-mail, the typed words should immediately show up on the display so that they can be seen and edited in the case of a typo.